Choreography

-Choreography is the art or practice of designing sequences of movements of physical bodies (or their depictions) in which motion or form or both are specified.
+Choreography is the art of designing sequences of movements of physical bodies (or their depictions) in which motion or form or both are specified.
 Choreography may also refer to the design itself.
-A choreographer is one who creates choreographies by practising the art of choreography, a process known as choreographing.
+A choreographer creates choreographies through the art of choreography, a process known as choreographing.
 It most commonly refers to dance choreography.

-In dance, choreography may also refer to the design itself, which is sometimes expressed by means of dance notation.
+In dance, choreography may also refer to the design itself, sometimes expressed by means of dance notation.
 Dance choreography is sometimes called dance composition.
 Aspects of dance choreography include the compositional use of organic unity, rhythmic or non-rhythmic articulation, theme and variation, and repetition.
-The choreographic process may employ improvisation for the purpose of developing innovative movement ideas.
-In general, choreography is used to design dances that are intended to be performed as concert dance.
+The choreographic process may employ improvisation to develop innovative movement ideas.
+Generally, choreography designs dances intended to be performed as concert dance.

-The art of choreography involves the specification of human movement and form in terms of space, shape, time and energy, typically within an emotional or non-literal context.
-Movement language is taken from the dance techniques of ballet, contemporary dance, jazz dance, hip hop dance, folk dance, techno, K-pop, religious dance, pedestrian movement, or combinations of these.
+The art of choreography involves specifying human movement and form in terms of space, shape, time, and energy, typically within an emotional or non-literal context.
+Movement language is taken from dance techniques of ballet, contemporary dance, jazz, hip hop dance, folk dance, techno, K-pop, religious dance, pedestrian movement, or combinations of these.

 Etymology and history

 The word choreography literally means "dance-writing" from the Greek words "χορεία" (circular dance, see choreia) and "γραφή" (writing).
 It first appeared in the American English dictionary in the 1950s, and "choreographer" was first used as a credit for George Balanchine in the Broadway show On Your Toes in 1936.
-Before this, stage credits and movie credits used phrases such as "ensembles staged by", "dances staged by", or simply "dances by" to denote the choreographer.
+Before this, stage and movie credits used phrases such as "ensembles staged by", "dances staged by", or simply "dances by" to denote the choreographer.

-In Renaissance Italy, dance masters created movements for social dances which were taught, while staged ballets were created in a similar way.
+In Renaissance Italy, dance masters created movements for social dances which were taught, while staged ballets were created similarly.
 In 16th century France, French court dances were developed in an artistic pattern.
 In the 17th and 18th centuries, social dance became more separated from theatrical dance performances.
 During this time the word choreography was applied to the written record of dances, which later became known as dance notation, with the meaning of choreography shifting to its current use as the composition of a sequence of movements making up a dance performance.